arenatheme/thelook/README.md

    > 3. Don't close browser during installation.

-{% sample lang="Manual" %}
+{% sample lang="Manual Installation" %}
+### 2. Manual Installation

-* If you purchased your theme from [themeforest.net](https://www.themeforest.net/) you'll receive your theme as a .zip file named something like themeforest-xxxxxxxxx-fashion-labelle-shopify-them.zip.
+* If you purchased your theme from [themeforest.net](https://www.themeforest.net/) you'll receive your theme as a .zip file named something like themeforest-xxxxxxxxx-helen-xxx.zip.
 * **Please extract the zip file you downloaded from ThemeForest, then go to "upload" folder and upload any zip file there**
 ![](/assets/file-download.png)